ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Acknowledgements

 \section{Acknowledgements}

 The members of MaiNLP provided valuable inspiration and feedback for this project.
 In particular, we wish to thank Felicia Körner, Xinpeng Wang, Verena Blaschke, Silvia Casola, Shijia Zhou, and Domenico De Cristofaro for their feedback on previous versions of this work.
+We also extend special thanks to Marwan Elsayed for his detailed feedback and corrections.
 Furthermore, we acknowledge the support provided to BP through the ERC Consolidator Grant DIALECT 101043235.
+MM is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the German Federal Ministry of Research, Technology and Space.